 December 7th is a day with multiple values and meanings.
 It is very relevant to the cultural landscape of the city.
 The premiere of the famous La Scala theatre, designed by architect Giuseppe Piermarini and inaugurated in 1778, takes place on this date as well.

-In brief, it is also a renowned event at the international level, that opens the opera season, attended by leading figures from institutions, fashion, show business, and the jet set.
+In brief, this is a renowned event of international importance, that opens the opera season, attended by leading figures from institutions, fashion, show business, and the jet set.

 Artisans' craft fair